Eastern Alps: Mountains

-In addition to the peaks of the Alpine chain, which belong to the Limestone Alps, two inselbergs, Fläscherberg (1135 meters above sea level.) in the south and Eschnerberg (698 m) in the north, rise from the Rhine Valley and belong to the Helvetic cover or flysch zone of the Alps.
-A sandstone mountain belt called the Flyschzone runs along the Northern Margin of the Limestone Alps and used to be part the submereded sea bed of the Tethys Ocean.
+In addition to the peaks of the Alpine chain, which belong to the Limestone Alps, two inselbergs, Fläscherberg (1135 meters above sea level) in the south and Eschnerberg (698 m) in the north, rise from the Rhine Valley and belong to the Helvetic cover or flysch zone of the Alps.
+A sandstone mountain belt called the Flyschzone runs along the Northern Margin of the Limestone Alps and used to be part the submerged sea bed of the Tethys Ocean.
 The chain also includes the Klippenzone and Steinitzer Wald.

-Liechtenstein lies entirely within the Rhaetikon and is thus allotted either to the Eastern Alps (two-part division of the Alps) or to the Central Alps (three-part division of the Alps) depending on how its geology classified.
+Liechtenstein lies entirely within the Rätikon and is thus allotted either to the Eastern Alps (two-part division of the Alps) or to the Central Alps (three-part division of the Alps) depending on how its is geology classified.
 The Rätikon mountain range, in the Central Eastern Alps, derives its name from Raetia.